How a distress message led to finding 11 children in 'filthy' compound

 Authorities believed one of the compound's occupants was Siraj Wahhaj, 39, wanted in connection with the abduction of his son, Abdul-Ghani.
 The boy, who turns 4 on Monday, was reported missing by his mother last December from their Georgia home.
 Wahhaj was the prime suspect.

+The father appears to be the Imam at a Brooklyn mosque, Masjid at Taqwa.
+The mosque did not immediately respond to a request seeking comment.

+The elder Wahhaj appears to have posted a missing persons report for his grandson on Facebook earlier this year that said the the boy was likely in the company of his father.
+"If located, do not approach and immediately contact law enforcement," the report says.

 Around Christmas, a camp sprouted up in the Taos County desert.
-It's unclear how Wahhaj and the others came to reside at that property.
+It's unclear how Wahhaj and the others came to reside at that property, but an Alabama police report obtained by the Associated Press says Wahhaj claimed to a state trooper earlier that month that he was headed to New Mexico on a camping trip.

+Wahhaj — who was traveling with seven children and an unidentified adult — had been in an accident in Chilton County, southeast of Tuscaloosa, according to the Dec.
+13 report.

+The trooper noted that there was no camping gear inside Wahhaj's car, but he had three handguns, two rifles, a bag of ammunition and a bulletproof vest, according to the AP.

-But Tanya and Jason Badger, who own 10 acres adjacent to it, said they noticed the residence and believed it was encroaching illegally on their land as well, they told NBC affiliate KOB.
+Tanya and Jason Badger, who own 10 acres adjacent to the Amalia property, said they noticed the residence and believed it was encroaching illegally on their land as well, they told NBC affiliate KOB.

 The couple said that in February, they had seen Wahhaj and a child that may have been his son.
 They said after seeing a report about the missing boy, they contacted Taos County deputies.